Analida's Ethnic Spoon

 • Step 1: Soak the salted fish in about 5 cups of water or enough to cover.
 Leave it soaking for 24 hours and change the water three times.

-• Step 2: Place the fish in a large skillet with 3 cup of water.
+• Step 2: Place the fish in a large skillet with 3 cups of water.
 Bring the water to a boil and then reduce the heat to low and simmer for 10 minutes.
 Remove from the heat and allow to cool.
 Reserve one cup of water from simmering the fish to use in the batter.
 Flake the fish apart into small pieces.

 A photo showing mixing the seasonings in the flour for the batter and the step to add the onions to the cooked fish.

-• Step 4: In a separate bowl combine the fish, cilantro, onion, garlic and vinegar.
+• Step 4: In a separate bowl, combine the fish, cilantro, onion, garlic, and vinegar.

 A step showing mixing the batter and them adding the fish mixture.

 • Step 5: Add 1 cup of the reserved water and another cup of water to the flour mixture.
 Whisk to combine thoroughly.
 I like a slightly thick batter so it will form a ribbon on the surface when drizzled back from the whisk.
 Add 1 tablespoon of flour at a time until you get the consistency you like.
-If it is too thick add a little water.
+If it is too thick, add a little water.

 • Step 6: Add the fish mixture to the batter and stir to combine.